Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by second type modified Otto cycle

-is at the end of it, with
+is at the end of it with

 Obviously the non-equilibrium state (14), is a passive state without ergotropy.
-The 2nd stroke causes evolution of the CM unitarily and adiabatically such that only its transition frequency is changed from $\omega_{c}$ to $\omega_{h}$ $(\omega_{c}<\omega_{h})$.
+By the 2nd stroke, the CM evolves adiabatically such that only its transition frequency is changed from $\omega_{c}$ to $\omega_{h}$ $(\omega_{c}<\omega_{h})$.
 Therefore, the mean energy at the end of this stroke becomes